-Our sixth Summary Service Plan represents a considerable milestone in our journey of transformation.
-Over the past year, the FNHA has refined programs, services and operations.
-Some accomplishments include bringing decision-making about Health Benefits closer to home and into the hands of First Nations through the successful transition of First Nations Health Benefits to BC PharmaCare and the development of a new Indigenous Cancer Strategy, the result of a multi-year partnership between BC Cancer, the FNHA, Métis Nation BC and the BC Association of Aboriginal Friendship Centres.
-Quality and cultural safety and humility are integral to our change efforts, as are the partnerships that are helping shape our future.
+Our seventh Summary Service Plan represents a considerable milestone in our journey of transformation.
+Over the past year, the FNHA has refined programs, services and operational responsiveness.
+Some accomplishments include working with partners to initiate away-from-home action plan(s), upholding First Nations data governance and establishing FNHA emergency response policies and plans.
+Quality and cultural safety and humility continue to be integral to our change efforts, as are the partnerships that are helping shape our future.